Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions: Size-refined composition scheme

-with $\mu_s\ge 0$, and $\theta_n>0$.
+with $\mu_s\ge 0$ and $\mppar_n>0$.
 Furthermore, assume that the moment sequence $(\mu_s)_{s\in\N}$ determines a unique distribution $X$ satisfying Carleman's condition.
-Then, the following limit distribution results hold: \begin{itemize} \item[(i)] if $\theta_n\to\infty$, for $n\to\infty$, the random variable $\frac{X_n}{\theta_n}$ converges in distribution, with convergence of all moments, to the mixing distribution $X$.
+Then, the following limit distribution results hold: \begin{itemize} \item[(i)] If $\mppar_n\to\infty$, the random variable $\frac{X_n}{\mppar_n}$ converges in distribution, with convergence of all moments, to $X$.